thingsneverchange/svelte-scrollable-arrow/README.md

 1. Currently, the component does not support custom arrows, even though you can change the color & size
 2. You should wrap each item by `<ScrollableArrowItem/>` to make it work, and be able to use the API of the component.
-3. The layout may break if the items in the content dont't have fixed width, and height.
+3. The layout may break if the items in the content don't have fixed width, and height.

-##License
+## License
 [LIL License](https://github.com/thingsneverchange/svelte-scrollable-arrow/blob/master/License).